nalej/docs/applications/app_descriptors.md

 Where:

 - **name** is the name we give to the service group.
+It must be unique in the context of the application.
 - **services** is the collection of services the group contains.
-- **specs** defines the specifications for the group.
-The different parameters here are
+- **specs** defines the deployment specifications for the group.
+The different parameters here are:
-  - **num\_replicas**, which is the number of replicas of this group that are going to be deployed, and
-  - **multicluster_replica**, which is a boolean that states whether or not the replicas will be deployed in the same cluster.
+  - **multicluster_replica**, which is a boolean that states whether  the replicas will be deployed in the same cluster (=*false*), or on the contrary they will be deployed into any available cluster (=*true*).
+  - **num\_replicas**, which is the number of replicas of this group that are going to be deployed.
+  - **deployment_selectors**, which is a collection of labels and values that is checked against the available clusters.
+Only those clusters with all the labels and values indicated by the deployment_selectors are considered to be candidates.

 ### Services